Cough Medicine Abuse by Teens

-But today, teens have options to drinking the syrup.
-DXM is available in powder, capsule,
+But today, teens have options beyond drinking the syrup.
+DXM is available in powder,

-and pill forms.
+capsule, and pill forms.
 You can find it online.
 These forms can be swallowed or snorted.
-Some

-websites even tell users how to extract DXM from cough syrup.
-They also advise users
+Some websites even tell users how to extract DXM from cough syrup.
+They also advise

-how much DXM to take to get high.
-Illegal users may take 240 mg to 1,500 mg of DXM
+users how much DXM to take to get high.
+Illegal users may take 240 mg to 1,500 mg

 Slang terms for DXM include: